-The two most important properties of a racquet are stiffness and light weight.
+The two most important properties of a racquet are stiffness and lightweight.
 Graphite has become the most common choice for strong racquets however the technology in adding stiffness to the racquet without adding additional weight has yet to improve.
-Many will say that the most famous of the new graphite racquets was the racquet called Dunlop Max 200G.
+Many will say that the most famous of the new graphite racquets were the racquet called Dunlop Max 200G.
 This racquet was used by both Steffi Graf and John McEnroe.
 In 1980, this racquet weighs about 12.5 ounces.
 20 years from that one, the average weights for racquets have been greatly lowered to around only 10.5 ounces; even some racquets today weigh as light as an outstanding 7 ounces.
 New materials have been added to greatly reduce weight and this includes fiberglass, titanium, Twaron, ceramics, boron and even Kevlar.
-These materials however are still mixed with graphite to produce desired effects.
+These materials, however, are still mixed with graphite to produce desired effects.

 In the year 1987, Wilson solved the problem on the stiffness without looking for new material.
 Instead, he came up with an idea and introduced a thicker frame which was then called the “widebody”.
 It still remains a mystery why many didn’t think that to solve the stiffness problem; you just increase the width of the racket frame that will resist the impact of the ball.
 Using this idea, Wilson produced racquets but this were big racquets because the frame measured 39 mm wide making its width more than twice the original wooden racquet’s width.